Nirgal Vallis

 Nirgal Vallis is a long river channel bordering the Coprates quadrangle and Margaritifer Sinus quadrangle of Mars at 28.4° south latitude and 42° west longitude.
 It is 610 km long and is named after Nergal, the Babylonian god of war and counterpart to the Roman god of war Mars.
 Nirgal Vallis had a discharge of 4800 cubic meters/second.
 The western half of Nirgal Valles is a branched system, but the eastern half is a tightly sinuous, deeply entrenched valley.
 Nirgal Valles ends at Uzboi Vallis.
 Tributaries are very short and end in steep-walled valley heads, often called "amphitheater-headed valleys."
 The shape of these valley heads is like cirques on the Earth.

 Water from Nirgal Vallis contributed to a great flood that went through the rim of Holden Crater and helped form a lake in the crater.
-It's estimated that Nirgal Vallis had a discharge of 4800 cubic meters/second.
+It is estimated that Nirgal Vallis had a discharge of 4800 cubic meters/second.
 Water from Nirgal Vallis was inbounded in Uzboi Vallis because the rim of Holden Crater blocked the flow.
 At a certain point the stored water broke through the rim of Holden and created a lake 200–250 m deep.
 Water with a depth of at least 50 m entered Holden at a rate that 5-10 times the discharge of the Mississippi River.
 Terraces and the presence of large rocks (tens of meters across) support these high discharge rates.